Explore Domus Aurea | Architechtural Highlights, History and the Rediscovery of the Ancient Roman Ruins

 Why Visit Domus Aurea?

-- One of the most extravagant constructions in the history of Rome carried out by an infamous emperor, Nero Claudius.
+- Nero's ostentatious palace - Domus Aurea is one of the most extravagant constructions in the history of Rome, carried out by an infamous emperor, Nero Claudius.

 Plan Your Visit to Domus Aurea